ci-group/learning_machines_robobo/examples/full_project_setup/README.md

 hostname -I | awk '{print $1}'
 ```

+If this command does not work on Mac, you can go to wifi settings -> network settings (unde the "more" tab of the network), which will show you your IP address.

 Finally, on macOS, you can run `ifconfig` for all information, and (presuming you only have one network card on your laptop), this to get only what you are looking for:

 ```zsh